AliofficialIR/CallMe/README.md

 <pre>
 python CallME.py
 </pre>
 You will be asked if you want to add a user or not.
-If you want to add, press <Y or y> and in the add user section Enter your user in <number name> format so that the tool will analyze and check it correctly But if you don't want to add a user, press the <N or n> key.
-By default, if you enter blank, the tool will press the <N or n> key by default. puts</p>
+If you want to add, press *Y or y* and in the add user section Enter your user in *name number* format so that the tool will analyze and check it correctly But if you don't want to add a user, press the *N or n* key.
+By default, if you enter blank, the tool will press the *N or n* key by default. puts</p>